The 5 Types of Construction

 These buildings burn for one to two hours, depending on the type of materials used in construction.
 The materials of these buildings are slow-burning, which ends up adding fuel to the fire.
 In a fire, firefighters ventilate these buildings using roll-up doors or skylights to a building’s exterior.

 There are significant differences between type 1 and type 2 buildings.
 Type two buildings are susceptible to expansion, relaxation, and distortion of steel members resulting in an almost total collapse in case of fire.
-The interior partitions of these buildings are from non-combustible materials and some limited approved combustible materials.
+The interior partitions and interior walls of these buildings are typically constructed from non-combustible materials to meet fire safety requirements, with some limited approved combustible materials allowed.
 Examples of these types of construction are modern school buildings.

 We also refer to these building structures as brick and joist structures.
 These structures have walls made from bricks or masonry, wooden roofs, and floor fire-protected fire protection.

 In most cases, all or part of the interior elements, such as frames, floors, and ceilings, are made from combustible materials.
-All type three buildings have wooden roofs, but conventionally, older type 3 buildings have framed roofs, but new buildings have lightweight roofing systems.
+All type three buildings have wooden roofs, but conventionally, older Type 3 buildings have framed roofs, while new buildings have lightweight roof systems.

-Examples of such buildings are old factories, churches, barns, and residential houses.
+Examples of Type 4 buildings are old factories, churches, barns, and residential houses.
 Structural supports such as beams, arches, and columns require a minimum of eight inches for these construction types.

 Sometimes these buildings may have non-combustible load-bearing walls.
 They also quickly drain water, allowing the firefighters’ water to quench the fire to seep out easily without increasing the overall building weight.